ghc/ghc/docs/users_guide/glasgow_exts.rst

 underneath a family application and data constructor application - see the above mentioned paper for details.

-If the option ``-XUndecidableInstances`` is passed to the compiler, the above restrictions are not enforced and it is on the programmer to ensure termination of the normalisation of type families during type inference.
+If the option :ghc-flag:`-XUndecidableInstances` is passed to the compiler, the above restrictions are not enforced and it is on the programmer to ensure termination of the normalisation of type families during type inference.

 .. _assoc-decl: